404Wolf/stainless-technical-breifing-natug/document.typ

 lets us do really nice things, like modifying the angles of all subunits at once.

-All the plotting is handled by `pyqtplot`, which is a very powerful plotting framework for `PyQt`.
-We define our own plotter class inherited from theirs, and do a lot of custom plotting functionality, like mapping plotted points to actual data structures for what the given points are, which have pointers to things like the `Strand` they are in.
+All the plotting is handled by `pyqtplot`.
+Lots of plotting customization is implemented, like mapping plotted points to actual data structures for what the given points are, which have pointers to things like the `Strand` they are in.

 #figure(
   image("./resources/sequence-editor-manual-input.png", height: 2in), caption: [Custom base pair sequence editor],